Want U Back: International version

 The music video for the song was uploaded to YouTube on 6 January 2012.
 The video was shot in Hollywood, Los Angeles, California.

+The clip shows Lloyd being jealous of her ex and his new relationship with another girl, and she tries to sabotage the new pair.
+Lloyd's shown on her bed looking at old photos of her and her ex-boyfriends, and she comes up with various ideas to separate them.
+These include Lloyd pouring a water bottle over her ex while they're at the park, and in another scene, she throws popcorn over them at a movie theater.
+Astro makes an appearance to rap his verse, and the video ends with Lloyd imitating a helicopter.

 She also recorded a live acoustic version of the song, the video of which was uploaded to YouTube on 15 December 2011.

 US version

 In 2012, Lloyd recorded an alternate video which was shown in the US.
 It premiered on 30 April 2012.
-This new video shows Lloyd confronting her ex-boyfriend and his new girlfriend in California diner Cadillac Jacks, previously the setting of Cee Lo's "Forget You" music video, while performing the track on the restaurant's counter top.
+This new video shows Lloyd confronting her ex-boyfriend and his new girlfriend in California diner Cadillac Jacks, while performing the track on the restaurant's counter top.
 During the video, she gives her ex-boyfriend a strawberry smoothie and he accidentally spills it on his girlfriend.
-The police then arrive to arrest Lloyd and take her into custody, where she is getting her mugshot taken.
+Lloyd sings with the crowd, and wreaks havoc all around.
+The police then arrive to arrest Lloyd and take her into custody, where she is getting her mugshot taken and is also seen singing, alone or with her friends who had joined her in the mischief.
 This version has over 277 million views as of May 2021.